 During 2017-2018, 24% of Head Start children ages 3-6 years had untreated decay.

 About 25.1% of third grade children had untreated decay and 40.5% had dental sealants during 2016-2017.

-The average number of natural teeth present among older adults ages 60 years and older were 15.2 out of 32 teeth, and 19.2% did not have any teeth.
+The average number of natural teeth present among older adults ages 60 years and older were 15.2 out of 32 teeth, and 19.2% did not have any teeth in 2015-2016.

-To read more about these data and the oral health status of Florida residents: Florida’s Burden of Oral Disease Surveillance Report.
+To read more about the oral health status of Florida residents: Florida’s Burden of Oral Disease Surveillance Report.

 For county level data, visit our Oral Health Profile on Florida Health CHARTS.